free of gluten. intolerant of average.

-I love the flavors of Spanish foods and this stuffed tomato recipe brings many of the flavors I love.
-The stuffing is made with garlic aioli, hard-boiled eggs, pine nuts, bread crumbs (gluten-free, of course), black olives, and fresh basil.
+I love the flavors of Spanish food, and this stuffed tomato recipe brings many of them.
+The stuffing is made with garlic aioli, hard-boiled eggs, pine nuts, breadcrumbs (gluten-free, of course), black olives, and fresh basil.
 This recipe is so fresh and bursting with flavor.

 For the aioli, instead of making it from scratch, and to make this recipe even quicker and easier, I created a quick aioli (well, more of a flavored mayonnaise) using mayonnaise, garlic, salt, and lemon juice.
 The rest of the ingredients are simply measured and mixed.